Stacey-Kakala/PowerBI--Performance-Report-And-Analysis/README.md

 A dynamic PowerBI dashboard analyzing sales performance and profitability for PlantCo.

 ## Table of Contents
 a.
 Problem Statement
 b.
 Project Overview & Tools
 c.
-ETL Process
+Importing Process
 d.
 Data Modeling & DAX Measures
 e.
 Visualizations
 f.
 Key Insights
 g.
 Strategic Recommendations

 ## a.
 Problem Statement
 PlantCo needs a comprehensive view of their sales performance, comparing current year-to-date metrics against prior year, with the ability to analyze trends by product, country, and account profitability.

 ## b.
 Project Overview (5Ws) & Tools
 5Ws:
-WHAT: An interactive PowerBI dashboard to analyze PlantCo's sales performance and profitability
+- WHAT: An interactive PowerBI dashboard to analyze PlantCo's sales performance and profitability
-WHY: To identify growth opportunities, underperforming areas, and segment accounts by profitability
+- WHY: To identify growth opportunities, underperforming areas, and segment accounts by profitability
-HOW: Using PowerBI for ETL, data modeling, and visualization
+- HOW: Using PowerBI for ETL, data modeling, and visualization
-WHERE: Data sourced from Excel files; visualized in PowerBI
+- WHERE: Data sourced from Excel files; visualized in PowerBI
-WHO: For PlantCo management to make data-driven decisions on sales strategies
+- WHO: For PlantCo management to make data-driven decisions on sales strategies

 Tools used:
 - Excel (source data)
 - PowerBI Desktop (ETL, modeling, visualization)
 - DAX (for measures and calculated columns)
+-
 ## c.
 Importing Process
 1. Imported Excel files into PowerBI
 2. Performed minor data cleansing in Power Query:
    - Renamed tables (e.g., "Plant Fact" to "Fact Sales")